JoseTomasTocino/hacker-rank/README.md

-# hacker-rank
-My solutions for the programming challenges at
+This repository contains my solutions for the programming challenges at [HackerRank](https://www.hackerrank.com).